Senior DevOps/SysAdmin Engineer (Linux, AWS, Chef, ELK, & more) For All-Remote SaaS Company

 - History managing a large database at scale (we use MySQL).

 Action Verb offers competitive salaries combined with unparalleled flexibility and other benefits to secure top talent.

-We fully pay for a health insurance plan (exact plan details depend on where you live), and we’ll pick up the tab for 50% of your spouse or family if they wish to also join the healthcare plan.
+We fully pay base plan health insurance premiums (exact plan details depend on your state of residence), and we’ll pick up the tab for 75% of your spouse or family if they wish to join your chosen plan.
 We want your family to be healthy.

 Plus, you can join Action Verb Risk Free because of our $7,500 Quitting Bonus Within Your First 90 Days.